Frequently Asked Questions

 Who operates the Shenandoah Riding Center?The Shenandoah Riding Center is owned by the Galena Territory Association and operates the riding center for the enjoyment of property owners, their guests AND the general public.

-What activities are available for families at the riding center?In addition to traditional boarding services, activities at the Shenandoah Riding Center include trail rides of different lengths and for different experience levels; lessons in numerous riding disciplines; riding camps for kids; customized birthday parties; and wagon and sleigh rides.
+What activities are available for families at the riding center?In addition to traditional boarding services, activities at the Shenandoah Riding Center include trail rides of different lengths and for different experience levels; lessons in numerous riding disciplines; riding camps for kids; customized birthday parties; and wagon and special events.
 Visit theshenandoahridingcenter.com to learn more about the riding center's many activities.

 Will the riding center host the July 4th rodeo and fireworks?As always!
-We look forward to seeing you at the Shenandoah Pro Rodeo and fireworks spectacular!
-For more information or dates visit www.theshenandoahridingcenter.com or call 815-777-9550.
+We look forward to seeing you at Shenandoah Riding Center's Freedom Reins Pro Rodeo and fireworks spectacular!
+For more information and tickets, visit freedomreinsprorodeo.com or call 815-777-9550.

 Can I board my horse at the riding center?Absolutely!
 Stop by the Shenandoah Riding Center or visit theshenandoahridingcenter.com, or call 815-777-9550 to learn more.